Last Updated: March 26, 2026

 Iridovirus

-DGIV is a very serious infection that can be deadly.
+DGIV is a very serious infection that is deadly.
 The main reason for Iridovirus in dwarf Gouramis is a weak immune and digestive system.

 To treat the infection, you need to consult with a nutritionist to follow a diet plan for your fish.